Preliminary evidence for a virial shock around the Coma galaxy cluster: Summary and discussion

+Inverse-Compton emission from virial shocks can explain the hard X-ray signals observed in several clusters \citep{KushnirWaxman10}, provided that $\xi_e\lesssim 10\%$.
+For example, $\xi_e\mdot\simeq 4\%$ was recently inferred from hard X-ray emission from a LSS filament \citep{MakiyaEtAl12}.
+The VERITAS ring corresponds to a $\sim 3\eV\se^{-1}\cm^{-2}$ flux at $20\till 80\keV$ energies (assuming a flat spectrum), accounting for part of the $(8.1\pm2.5)\eV\se^{-1}\cm^{-2}$ hard X-ray signal observed \citep{FuscoFemianoEtAl11}. \ApJMark{Future} high resolution observations in hard X-rays could resolve the virial ring in Coma, and detect virial shocks in many other clusters.

-A VERITAS observation deeper than the present $18.6$ hour exposure would decisively test our results, in particular if wobble-mode corrections can be avoided or minimized, for example by using a larger, $\myw>1\dgr$ wobble radius.
+A VERITAS observation deeper than the present $18.6$ hour exposure could decisively test our results, in particular if redundant background removal can be minimized.
+This can be achieved by avoiding on and off regions simultaneously falling within the expected extended feature, for example using a reflection model with a minimal separation in declination (for the case of Coma).
 This would allow for a more precise reconstruction of the virial shock structure and a determination of variations in the electron deposition rate along the shock front.
 Such data would be valuable in the study of large-scale structure formation at low redshift, mapping the feeding pattern of Coma, probing the surrounding voids, the Coma--Abell 1367 filament, and other LSS filaments, and tracing the warm-hot intergalactic medium (WHIM) immediately behind the shock.

-Such a deep observation would test the anti-correlation we find between \gama-ray and radio maps at small, $b\lesssim 1\dgr$ radii.
-A significant anti-correlation would confirm the hadronic, secondary electron model for cluster radio sources, and provide a direct measure of magnetic variations in the ICM.
-A deep observation would thus probe the CR proton distribution out to large radii, address the origin of these protons, and in particular place an upper limit on proton acceleration in the virial shock.

-Observations at lower energies, for example using the $\sim 50\GeV$ MAGIC \v{C}erenkov telescopes\cite{DeLotto12}, should be able to utilize the higher photon flux to clearly identify the \gama-ray ring.
-At yet lower energies, the Fermi \gama-ray space telescope is marginally sensitive to the signal at $\lesssim 1\GeV$, but it may be challenging to resolve the shock structure with the $\gtrsim 1\dgr$ ($68\%$ containment) point spread function\cite{BurnettEtAl09}.
+Observations at lower energies, for example using the $\sim 50\GeV$ MAGIC \v{C}erenkov telescopes \citep{DeLotto12}, should be able to utilize the higher photon flux to clearly identify the \gama-ray ring.
+At yet lower energies, the \Fermi \gama-ray space telescope is marginally sensitive to the signal, but it would be challenging to resolve the shock structure with the \ApJMark{extended} point spread function \citep{BurnettEtAl09}.